 Table 4 lists various processes that underlie the monitoring and control of the operational life of an asset.
 Here, effort is concentrated on the optimization of the asset’s performance in order that the enterprise can fully exploit the planned return on its investment.
 Table 4 shows, for example, that production plans depend on the forward survey of demand by marketing specialists and that this forecast distils into, and its accuracy is checked by, the plant loading schedule required to meet current firm orders for the product, The production plans are conditioned by inputs from specialists including operational research, work study and cost control in deriving the most economic plant loadings consistent with the optimum deployment of labour, materials and other key resources including energy.

 Well designed systems for the collection of operational performance data are imperative both for the short-term appraisal of plant health and for longer term use in the organization’s global application of terotechnology.
-The former provides vital inputs to maintenance decisions, whilst the latter may be a key element in future investment or replacement decisions, Systems can vary between simple daily log sheets that might be compiled by an operator to record output and the sophisticated computer controlled continuous data logging and plant surveillance schemes now typical in modern process plant designs.
+The former provides vital inputs to maintenance decisions, whilst the latter may be a key element in future investment or replacement decisions, systems can vary between simple daily log sheets that might be compiled by an operator to record output and the sophisticated computer controlled continuous data logging and plant surveillance schemes now typical in modern process plant designs.
 Condition monitoring techniques, wherever required, and applications have developed so rapidly that they can be utilized during an asset’s life.
 Similarly, owners might change maintenance techniques in the light of experience to optimize costs, performance, reliability and other considerations.
 The long-term interests of terotechnology are best served by feeding back such -applications and the data need to be judged against possible costs in terms of reduced competitiveness.

 The production of goods and services, through the operation of the asset, is the organization’s prime objective.
 Consequently, those responsible for its operation interact with all other parts of the management organization and all should seek to service the operation of the asset.
 In order to ensure that the asset is well served, the operating department should carefully monitor operation and ensure that appropriate data are collected and disseminated throughout the management organization.
 Information needs vary and effective feedback can only be achieved if it matches the needs of individual user departments.
 For example, operational data appropriate to the ‘marketing department may be valueless to the maintenance department and vice versa.
 However, for effective terotechnological performance the needs of both have to be met.